Skip to main content

 Digital cards

 Digital format of a virtual or physical card.
-Swan cards can be digitized and added to Apple Pay and Google Pay.
+Swan cards can be digitized and added to Apple Pay and Google Pay for Near-Field Communication (NFC) payments.
+Other digital wallets aren't supported.

 IBAN